Cyber-Wolfe/Netflix_and_Analyze/README.md

 <h3 id="technologies">Technologies</h3>

 * Python (Jupyter Notebook, Pandas)
 	* Importing of CSVs
+	* Use of DataFrames for cleaning and organizing data
+	* Connecting to database via pymssql

-* Microsoft SQL Server
+* Microsoft SQL Server for database and connectivity to data on the cloud from AWS.

-* Machine Learning in Python - to be implemented
+* Machine Learning in Python using SciKit Learn library for Linear Regression and line of best fit.

-* Tableau - to be implemented
+* Tableau dashboards for data visualization.

+* Use of Heroku for deployment of dashboard.

 <h3 id="th-overview">Tech Overview</h3>